JieyuWu/ToyotaMod/SSH.md

 13. Click `Open`
 14. You may get a few prompts to accept the server fingerprints.

-You should not be connected to your device.
+You should now be connected to your device.
 If you made any mistakes, you can load the saved session and fix the errors, but be sure to click `Save` after making any changes, or they will not be permanent.

 Pageant will keep running until you log off your computer.
 You can also exit pageant by right-clicking the taskbar icon and selecting `Exit`.